 You might be wondering where the network connection icon in your notifications tray went to.
-When this happens, you usually have internet connection but cannot see the Wi-Fi signal bar, the ethernet icon or the connection status icon.
+When this happens, you usually have an internet connection but cannot see the Wi-Fi signal bar, the ethernet icon, or the connection status icon.
 In some other cases, you cannot access the internet and there’s no icon to access the Network and Sharing Center.

-This can be caused by several seasons: it’s either the network connection status icon is missing, the network service isn’t running, or an issue from Windows Explorer.
+This can be caused by several reasons: it’s either the network connection status icon is missing, the network service isn’t running, or an issue from Windows Explorer.
 In most cases, the missing icon can be brought back by enabling it in the notification tray settings.
 If that doesn’t work for you, you can try the other methods provided in this guide.

 Method 1: Enabling the Networking Icon to Appear in the Notifications Area

-- Right click on the taskbar and select ‘Properties’
+- Right-click on the taskbar and select ‘Properties’

 - Click on ‘Turn system icons on or off’

-Also make sure under Icons and Behaviours, ‘Network’ matches with ‘Show icon and notifications’
+Also, make sure under Icons and Behaviours, ‘Network’ matches with ‘Show icon and notifications’